Radical Focus Summary

 January 09, 2019

-The following is my personal notes on Christina Wodtke’s excellent book on Objectives and Key Results [Amazon]
+The following is a summary of Christina Wodtke’s excellent book on Objectives and Key Results [Amazon].

 Why we can’t get things done